KojoK65/Active-Directory/README.md

 - ✅ Confirmed creation and status of user accounts in **Active Directory Users and Computers (ADUC)**
 - ✅ Applied real-world parameters like titles, departments, and email addresses
 - ✅ All accounts enabled and set to prompt for password change at next login

-## 🚀 Summary

-This lab demonstrates how to use PowerShell to automate user account management in an Active Directory environment.
-It covers the creation of individual users with specified attributes, setting and securing passwords, enabling accounts, and bulk provisioning users from a CSV file.

-Each task mirrors typical administrative actions in a Windows domain, emphasizing **accuracy** and **repeatability** through scripting.
-The use of both manual and CSV-driven workflows shows how to manage identities efficiently at scale.
-Final verification using **Active Directory Users & Computers (ADUC)** confirms successful execution and account configuration.

-This lab provides a practical baseline for scripting directory tasks and building repeatable processes in domain management.